Jinxiansen/Windows11/README.md

 	- As part of the API of SwiftUI is not customizable, it is not completely consistent with Windows when implementing certain functions.
 I can only try some alternatives for the time being.
 If you have better suggestions, I look forward to letting me know!
 	- Due to my limited technical level and insufficient understanding of SwiftUI, I may write some code that is not so concise.
 I hope you can correct me or submit a [PR](https://github.com/Jinxiansen/Windows11/pulls) to modify it! thank you very much!

+- The source of inspiration for this project?
+	- Inspired by the [Windows 11 in React](https://github.com/blueedgetechno/windows11), provided me with some inspiration and useful icon materials, thanks!

 > English is not my native language; please excuse typing errors.